Leader-board/St-Andrews/Fall 2020/amhQA.md

 **Found any errors?
 Please contact me at dm282@st-andrews.ac.uk or submit a pull request (on GitHub if you know how that works) so that I can fix it or contact me on Facebook if you can find me (the Facebook group will know).
 Thanks!**

+**Also, I'm seeing an unusually high number of clones in this repository.
+That isn't the way to download this as a PDF (the source here is Markdown) - if you want it that way please let me know and I can do it for you.**

 ---
 ## Are we allowed ottoman for storage etc?